SECOND REGULAR SESSION

 92ND GENERAL ASSEMBLY

 Read 2nd time January 27, 2004, and referred to the Committee on Transportation and Motor Vehicles, February 5, 2004.

-Reported from the Committee on Transportation and Motor Vehicles, March 3, 2004, with recommendation that the bill Do Pass
+Reported from the Committee on Transportation and Motor Vehicles, March 3, 2004, with recommendation that the bill Do Pass by Consent.

 Perfected by Consent March 11, 2004.

 To repeal section 301.562, RSMo, and to enact in lieu thereof one new section relating to the licensure of motor vehicle dealers and manufacturers.